noodleedoos/noodleverse/020 - Resources/Notes/Annual Management Programs.md

 <!--SR:!2025-03-12,2,248-->

 # Beef Cattle Example
-*Compare and contrast why differing farm management systems sell livestock at varying ages and weights.*
+*Compare and contrast why differing farm management systems sell livestock at varying ages and weights.
+What is a traditional calving ssystem vs new?
+What are the outcomes?*
 ~
 In western Australia,
 Tradition: calve early autumn, sell vealer end of spring.